 The study didn’t include other expenses associated with raising children – such as life insurance, loss of income, or having to buy a larger house because you have children.

-The New Zealand Federation of Budgeting Services has branches nationwide and budget advisers who can give you face-to-face help.
+The National Building Financial Capability Charitable Trust has branches nationwide and budget advisers who can give you face-to-face help.
 Their services are free.

 If you prefer to do it yourself, we've found some helpful sites.